CharlizGutierrez/CharlizGutierrez/README.md

 ## About Me

-Hello!
-I'm Charliz Gutierrez, a passionate coder with a knack for database management.
-I enjoy tackling complex problems and crafting elegant solutions.
-My tech journey began with the BS Information Technology program, and I've been expanding my skills ever since.
+Greetings!
+I'm Charliz Gutierrez, a dedicated coding enthusiast with a penchant for effective database management.
+I thrive on the challenges of solving intricate problems and take joy in creating elegant solutions.
+My journey in technology commenced with the BS Information Technology program, where I discovered my passion for crafting reliable and efficient software.

 ## Education